Scope & Approach / Confidential Draft

 4

 Phase 2 timeline: To be scoped after Phase 1 launches and real driver feedback is in hand.
-Initial estimate: 4–6 months from kickoff for a feature-complete v1, with rolling facility migration thereafter.
+Initial estimate: 3–5 months from kickoff for a feature-complete v1, with rolling facility activation thereafter.

 Why Phasing Works